eric-edouard/supplements-open-data/README.md

 1. Visit a supplement page on **supplementshub.io** → click **"Add evidence".**
 2. Fill the form (DOI required).
-3. Pass CAPTCHA.
-Our bot opens a pull‑request in this repo; follow the link.
+3. Our bot opens a pull‑request in this repo; follow the link.

 ### 2 Power mode – pull request